afuscella/manage-digital-assets/README.md

 ```

+# Run service locally

+At `package/assets` dir, run `cds check`.
+The service should now be available at `http://localhost:4004/v2/catalog`.
+You're now able to move to the next step 🙌

 #### Build and Deploy

 Now that the service is create, you're now able to bind apps to the newly service.